 Doris Knoblauch focuses on the following research questions: (1) what role does plastic play in the environment, (2) which sources contribute to plastic in the environment, (3) which sinks have an impact on plastic in the environment and how and (4) which solutions could help to reduce plastic in the environment.
 Furthermore, since 2008 Doris Knoblauch has contributed to Eurostat Monitoring – first for the European Sustainable Development Strategy and now for the Sustainable Development Goals (SDGs).

 She is part of the following projects:

-Monitoring of the Sustainable Development Goals (SDGs) and the Europe 2020 Strategy: Doris Knoblauch leads the team at Ecologic Institute monitoring the SDGs and the Europe 2020 Strategy under the coordination of the Institute for Managing Sustainability.
-Thematically, she is resonsible for SDG 17, partnerships for the goals.
+Monitoring of the Sustainable Development Goals (SDGs) and the Europe 2020 Strategy: Doris Knoblauch is part of the team at Ecologic Institute monitoring the SDGs under the coordination of the Institute for Managing Sustainability.
+Thematically, she is responsible for SDG 17, "Partnerships for the goals".

-Futhermore, Doris Knoblauch is an experienced and passionate moderator.
-Within the last ten years she has facilitated a variety of different events, including small working groups via larger international project meetings as well as stakeholder events to conferences.
+Furthermore, Doris Knoblauch is an experienced and passionate moderator.
+Within the last twelve years she has facilitated a variety of different events, including small working groups via larger international project meetings as well as stakeholder events to conferences.